 Finally, they will need support to either come up with ideas, figure out how to plan their idea or both.
 This is different to children who have the idea and know what to do but have poor coordination and just need to work on their motor skills.

-Myth 3 – If a child has dyslexia then they also have dyspraxia
+Myth 3: If a child has dyslexia then they also have dyspraxia

 Dyslexia refers to a difficulty with reading.
 It is completely different to dyspraxia.
 Children and adults with dyspraxia may also have dyslexia, but they are definitely not the same thing!
 You can read more about dyslexia here.
-Another term that is often confused with dyspraxia and dyslexia is dyscalculia.
+Another term people often confuse with dyspraxia and dyslexia is dyscalculia.
 Dyscalculia refers to difficulty with numbers and mathematics.
 The three terms refer to three very different difficulties.
 All three can occur together but do need to be treated with different support strategies.
 Dyspraxia can often occur alongside other sensory processing difficulties, such as poor sensory modulation.
 It is also frequently present in children and adults with autism and Asperger’s Syndrome.

-Myth 4 – Children and adults who are dyspraxic can’t be good at sports
+Myth 4: Children and adults who are dyspraxic can’t be good at sports

 These children and adults often just need more practice than others!
 They will find the initial learning stage much more difficult than others do.
-However, with practice and clear instructions they can learn and also succeed at sports.
-It is just very important to find a patient coach or teacher and just make sure you allow more time for them to practice and learn.
+However, with practice and clear instructions, they can learn and also succeed at sports.
+It is very important to find a patient coach or teacher and just make sure you allow more time for them to practice and learn.
 Their own motivation and confidence building is very important to help them to succeed.

-Join our mailing list to stay up to date with our latest news and products.
-We send a monthly newsletter with our updates.
-From time to time it also includes promotions on our courses and products.
-You can customise your choices when you sign up and GriffinOT will never send you any mail you don’t sign up for.
+Join our mailing list to stay up to date with our latest news, articles and training.
+You will get immediate access to our free introduction to sensory processing course and be the first to hear of any promotions.
+You can customise your choices and we will never send you anything you don’t ask for.